bhowiebkr/client-server-socket-example/README.md

-# Client, Server socket example in python
+# Client, Server socket example in python using a PySide GUI to interface with

 A client and server python example using QtNetwork